Benehiko/nolvus-automagic-downloader/README.md

 Nexus Mods.
 But that's not why you are here ;) - nor me.

 Being annoyed at manually clicking the slow download button, I decided to find out how to automate it.
-Of course the inital thought is to use an automated mouse clicker.
+Of course, the initial thought is to use an automated mouse clicker.
 This doesn't work since the window rendering the website might not be scrolled to the correct position or some Nexus mods video ads would popup over the button etc.

 ### Requirements

+#### 1. Edited Nolvus Dashboard shortcut

 Launch the Nolvus Dashboard with the `--remote-debugging-port=8088`.
 This can be done on Windows by creating a shortcut of the executable